rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/19_lecture-M3.md

 	- u can copy files of ur windows OS - inside Tails OS
 	- Advice : ur main system i.e Windows OS will not get affected , while being & doing something in Tails OS

-### Security to save the system from Privilege Escalation
+### Practical Work : Security to save the system from Privilege Escalation
 - STEP 1 : in Windows OS , open settings
 - STEP 2 : Privacy & security > Device encryption , turn on "Device encryption"
 	- then this option will secure our drives (like C Drive , D Drive , etc) + make the data overall secure